 In conjunction with other campus resources, the Office of Institutional Equity strives to provide all impacted parties with the support they need, including information about options for medical care, counseling, and advocacy.
 The university takes steps to ensure that students, employees, and visitors are safe and not subject to further harassment or retaliation.

 - Guide to Understanding the Title IX Process

 Privacy of the parties is a top priority to the university.
 However, sometimes limited information must be disclosed to fully investigate a report.
 The university will weigh the impacted party’s request for confidentiality in determining whether or how to proceed with an investigation.
 In some instances, to protect the safety of the Mizzou community, an investigation may still go forward even if the impacted party declines to participate in the investigation.

-If the reported discrimination constitutes a reportable offense under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, we are required to report basic non-identifying aggregate information to the MU Police Department.
-In some circumstances to address an imminent threat, the university may have to provide a timely warning in a manner likely to reach all members of the campus community in order to safeguard students and campus employees.
+If the reported discrimination constitutes a reportable offense under the Clery Act, we are required to report basic non-identifying aggregate information to the MU Police Department.
+In some circumstances, to address an imminent threat, the university may have to provide a timely warning in a manner likely to reach all members of the campus community in order to safeguard students and campus employees.

 Learn more about confidentiality and privacy.